 The trade community is struggling to resolve issues that date back a decade or more.
 These issues are not trivial — quite the contrary — but the networked economy value proposition is too immense to wait; a mechanism needs to be agreed such that digital economy issues can be mainstreamed and explored alongside current issues.
 I can tell you there is a genuine interest in the digital economy in trade ministries around the world — and at the WTO itself.
 The Internet community should help the trade world understand the Internet better — and vice-versa.
 Both communities — to say nothing of society at large — have everything to gain and a meaningful agreement down the road on the networked economy just might turn into one of the world trade system's greatest achievements.

-By Nick Ashton-Hart, Geneva Representative, Computer & Communications Industry Association.
-He is also Executive Director of the International Digital Economy Alliance (IDEA).
+By Nick Ashton-Hart, Executive Director of the Internet & Digital Ecosystem Alliance (IDEA).
 The views expressed in this article are his alone.
 Find him on Twitter at @nashtonhart.

 |Data Center||Policy & Regulation|